How Does Cognitive Capability and Personality Influence Problem Solving in Coding Interview Puzzles?: Findings

-To examine potential relationships among personality traits, cognitive capability (grammatical reasoning accuracy), and problem-solving performance, a Pearson correlation analysis was conducted using the combined dataset of practitioners and students.
-Five personality traits (extraversion, agreeableness, conscientiousness, neuroticism, openness), grammatical reasoning accuracy, and total problem-solving performance (coding and logical reasoning) were included.
-This analysis aimed to identify whether specific traits or reasoning ability were associated with higher problem-solving accuracy.
+To examine potential relationships among personality traits, cognitive capability (grammatical reasoning accuracy), and problem-solving accuracy, a Pearson correlation analysis was conducted using the combined dataset of software practitioners and SE students.
+The analysis included the five personality traits (extraversion, agreeableness, conscientiousness, neuroticism, and openness to experience), grammatical reasoning accuracy, and total problem-solving accuracy derived from the coding and logical reasoning questions.
+The aim of this analysis was to examine whether individual differences in personality traits or grammatical reasoning accuracy were associated with higher problem-solving accuracy.